Adding controller CasC bundles to the operations center

 Be mindful of the polling delay.
 For example, a polling of 60 seconds with more than 200 bundles will not work.

-• There is only one thread to perform the checkouts and it may take more that 60 seconds.
+• There is only one thread to perform checkouts, and it may take more than 60 seconds.

 • The requests are queued until the request that is running is executed.